kunalrupani/OOW2017EventHubWorkshop/README.md

 **Give the cluster a name of your choice**
 ![](images/createCluster.png)

-**Use the previously downloaded (prerequisites) ssh public key for the configuration below and complete the configuration.
+**Use the previously downloaded (see prerequisites) ssh public key and complete the configuration.
 Use defaults for all**
 ![](images/configureClusterandCreate.png)

-**Once the above step is complete - the cluster should be created in a couple minutes This should take a couple minutes**
+**Once the above step is complete - the cluster should be created in a couple minutes**
 ![](images/clustercreated.png)